Gíolla Íosa Mór Mág Tighearnán

-Gíolla Íosa Mór Mág Tighearnán (anglicised 'Big' Gilleese McKiernan) was chief of the McKiernan Clan and Baron or Lord of Tullyhunco barony, County Cavan from c.
+Giolla Íosa Mór Mag Tighearnán (anglicised 'Big' Gilleese McKiernan) was chief of the McKiernan Clan and Baron or Lord of Tullyhunco barony, County Cavan from c.
 1269 until his death in 1279.

 Chieftainship

 Gíolla Íosa became chieftain immediately following the death of Íomhaor Mág Tighearnán, the Second.
 He resided in the castle of Croaghan of the Cups (Irish: Cruachan O'Cúbhrán), now in the townland of Coolnashinny, which is located beside the modern town of Killeshandra.
 During Gíolla Íosa's reign, he helped the O'Rourkes capture Cloughoughter Castle from the O'Reillys, although the Sheridan clan recaptured it.

 Death

 Gíolla Íosa's death was differently described in various annals:

 The Annals of Ulster for 1279 states Gilla-Issu mor Mag Tigernain, chief of Tellach Dunchadha and prop of Breifni, rested in Christ.

 The Annals of the Four Masters for 1282 states Gilla-Isa Mac Tiernan usually called Gilla-Isa More, Chief of Teallach-Dunchadha, died.

 The Annals of Connacht for the year 1282 states Gilla Isa Mag Tigernain, chieftain of the Tellach Dunchada, rested in Christ.

 The Annals of Loch Cé for the year 1282 states Gilla-Isa Mac Tighernáin, dux of Teallach-Dunchadha, quievit.

 The Annals of Clonmacnoise for 1285 states Gillessa m'Tiernann chief of Teallagh Donnoghaa died.